sshark/thrillingbytes/Looking at A Monad Through An Example.md

 ## Additional Notes on Typeclass (Optional)
 A Monad is a typeclass[^tc] that conforms to the [Monad Law](https://devth.com/monad-laws-in-scala) has the `map` and `flatMap` functions where `map` inherited from the Functor.
 Strictly speaking, a Monad is a subclass of *Applicative* which in turn a subclass of *Functor*.

+[^tc]: Typeclass is like Java `interface`.
+However, It is imperative to understand how typeclass functions.
+Please refer to  https://dev.to/jmcclell/inheritance-vs-generics-vs-typeclasses-in-scala-20op for an introduction.

 In Scala, the for-comprehension loop is a synatic sugar for a series of `flatMap` and `map`e.g.,
  ``` scala